FREQUENTLY ASKED QUESTIONS

 How do I find out the zoning on a parcel?

 You may look up the zoning yourself by going to the Citys Zoning page and looking up the area on the zoning maps.
-If you need more information or cannot locate your parcel on the map, you may call the Planning Division staff at 237-3970 for assistance.
+If you need more information or cannot locate your parcel on the map, please call Planning Division staff at 805-237-3970 for assistance.

 What are the height requirements for fencing?